 - A. 3-4 plexes shall meet the following: - 1.
 Units that are horizontally attached shall meet the single-family attached dwelling design standards of OCMC 17.16.030 and 17.16.050. - 2.
-3-4 plexes that include any vertically attached units shall meet the multifamily design standards of OCMC 17.62.055 and 17.16.050, with the exception of OCMC 17.62.055.D.9 and 17.62.055.I.2.m. - B. A minimum of two off-street parking spaces are required for a 3-4 plex.
-Driveways shall comply with the standards of OCMC 16.12.035. - C. Garages on the front façade and off-street parking areas in the front yard, are permitted in compliance with the following standards: - 1.
+3-4 plexes that include any vertically attached units shall meet the multifamily design standards of OCMC 17.62.055 and 17.16.050, with the exception of OCMC 17.62.055.D.9 and 17.62.055.I.2.m. - 3.
+3-4 plexes shall meet the dimensional standards of the underlying zoning district. - 4.
+Compliance with minimum public improvements standards in OCMC Chapter 16.12 is required. - B. A minimum of two off-street parking spaces are required for a 3-4 plex.
+Driveways shall comply with the standards of OCMC 16.12.035. - C. In residential zones, garages on the front façade and off-street parking areas in the front yard, are permitted in compliance with the following standards: - 1.
 Outdoor on-site parking and maneuvering areas shall not exceed a total of forty feet wide or fifty percent of the lot frontage, whichever is less; and - 2.
-The combined width of all garages shall not exceed forty feet or fifty percent of the lot frontage, whichever is less. - D. Outdoor space and trees shall be required in accordance with OCMC 17.16.050.
+The combined width of all garages shall not exceed forty feet or fifty percent of the lot frontage, whichever is less. - D. In mixed-use and commercial zones, parking areas shall be located behind the building façade that is closest to the street, below buildings, or on one or both sides of buildings, except where the following conditions exist: - 1.
+The site does not abut a collector or arterial street (i.e. the site abuts a local street); and - 2.
+The site is not a corner lot: and - 3.
+The site is less than 20,000 square feet in size; or - 4.
+There is an existing topographic constraint that precludes locating the parking area in conformance with this standard. - E. Outdoor space and trees shall be required in accordance with OCMC 17.16.050. - F. Compliance with the general standards of OCMC 17.62.050 is not required.